 How it works:

-Cosmetic toxins work to block the release of acetylcholine; therefore the muscle doesn’t receive the message to contract.
+Cosmetic injections work to block the release of neurotransmitters; therefore the muscle doesn’t receive the message to contract.
 This leads to weakening of the muscle contraction and temporary paralyses the muscle.

 Who it is suitable for: